 - Early menopause: Women who have undergone a hysterectomy may enter menopause earlier than they normally would have.
 Due to the hormonal changes it creates, menopause can bring symptoms of its own – primarily mood swings and hot flashes.

-- Changes to sex drive: Several woman worry that having a hysterectomy will dampen their libido.
+- Changes to sex drive: Several women worry that having a hysterectomy will dampen their libido.
 Studies, however, suggest that these fears are needless.
 While some women do have vaginal dryness that can affect them adversely, most women report no changes at all.
-In several cases, women have even gone on to report an increased enjoyment of sex after their hysterectomy has been performed.
+In several cases, women have even gone on to report increased enjoyment of sex after their hysterectomy has been performed.

-- Pelvic floor dysfunction: A few women can develop pelvic weakness post hysterectomy.
+- Pelvic floor dysfunction: A few women can develop pelvic weakness post-hysterectomy.
 This can lead to bowel and bladder problems (like urinary incontinence).
 A small percentage of women have been known to develop a pelvic organ prolapse as a result of their hysterectomy surgery — a condition characterised by the dropping of pelvic organs into the vaginal canal.
 This is normally associated with conventional open surgery or vaginal hysterectomy.
-However, laparoscopic hysterectomy has much lesser risk of this complication as it carries less damage to the surrounding structures (muscles and ligaments).
+However, laparoscopic hysterectomy has a much lesser risk of this complication as it carries less damage to the surrounding structures (muscles and ligaments).

 - Osteoporosis: The fall in estrogen levels that results from the removal of ovaries (not the uterus) has been shown to increase the risk of osteoporosis and bone fractures in some women.

 Talk to Dr G if you’re worried about whether you’re at risk of any of these problems.
 Many of these conditions are influenced by factors like your current health status, age, weight, lifestyle, and genetic makeup.
 There are also treatments available to help you cope with the physical changes listed above.